Note: FastPass+ has been replaced by a new, multipart program for accessing rides, some parts requiring payment.

 Note that four of these (Ariel’s Grotto, Fairytale Hall Cinderella, Fairytale Hall Rapunzel, and Town Square Mickey) are character meet and greets, and four (Big Thunder Mountain, Seven Dwarfs Mine Train, Space Mountain and Splash Mountain) are thrill (or thrill-ish) rides.
 Some will not be interested in the first group, some not be interested in the second, and some not be interested in either group.

 Moreover, most days of the year it’s pretty straightforward if you get to the tapstiles at least 45 minutes before the scheduled open to be able to knock off several of these priority rides first thing with low waits and no need for FastPass+.
 In Tomorrowland, you should be able to do Space Mountain, Buzz Lightyear, and a third ride in Fantasyland without much wait.
-In Frontierland, the same goes for Splash Mountain and Big Thunder Mountain, and in Fantasyland you should be able to do four of the shorter-duration rides before long lines build.
+In Frontierland, the same goes for Splash Mountain and Big Thunder Mountain, and in Fantasyland you should be able to do three or four of the shorter-duration rides before long lines build.

 So if you have three days at the Magic Kingdom, with two early mornings, you could ride all the rides in the list with low waits—nine via FastPass+ and the rest via early arrivals!
-And if because of the nature of your group you can eliminate either the thrill rides or the character meets, then you can see all the priority rides with two days at MK—two early mornings and the rest via FastPass+.
+And if because of the nature of your group you can eliminate either the thrill rides or the character meets, then you can see all the priority rides with two days at Magic Kingdom—two early mornings and the rest via FastPass+.